Service, Coverage, Connections, Equipment, Meters and Easements

 Outdoor lights will be served as follows:

 - 2.)
 The equipment shall remain the property of DPI and shall have the right of ingress and egress for the purpose of inspection and maintenance of equipment.
 On termination or expiration of contract, DPI will have the right to remove the equipment from the premises if the customer does not wish to continue to lease.

 - 3.)
 A stand-alone yard light pole may be relocated at the request of the customer.
 The cost of relocating the light shall be charged to the person requesting the relocation.

 - 4.)
-Charges for security light service shall be charged under DPI’s Outdoor Lighting Schedule.
+Charges for outdoor light service shall be charged under DPI’s Outdoor Lighting Schedule.

 Relocation of Facilities